 Line items will accept entry into various nonrelated-party cost areas depending on the line item type.
 Depreciation expense does not accept direct entry because all depreciation is entered in Step 8.e.
 Certain line items are considered indirect costs only and can only be entered in the Program Administration or Central Office cost areas.
-All related-party facility and operations expense transactions must be entered in the appropriate Step of STAIRS and will be transferred onto this screen.
+All related-party

 - 1. Rent/Lease Building and Building Equipment - A. Report building and building equipment lease/rental costs in this item. - B. If the rental/lease of a building is from a related party, do not enter directly here.
 The lease and related costs must be entered in Step 8.e.
 The calculated cost to the related party will be transferred here. - C. If the rental/lease of building equipment is from a related party, do not enter directly here.
 The lease must be entered in Step 8.b. if the building equipment is non-depreciable (items costing less than \$5,000 or with a useful life of less than one year) or Step 8.e. if the building equipment is depreciable (items with a cost of \$5,000 or more and a useful life of more than one year). - D. Lease deposit payments are not allowable costs at the time of payment.
 If the total amount of the deposit is not refunded at the specified time noted in the lease, the amount of deposit not refunded and used for allowable costs is allowable for cost-reporting purposes at that time.
 Lease deposits made for remodeling and purchase of replacement items/fixtures are not allowable costs at the time of payment.
-If the total amount of the deposit is not refunded at the specified time noted in the lease, the amount of deposit not refunded at the specified time noted in the lease, the amount of deposit not refunded and used for allowable remodeling and purchase of replacement items/fixtures is not refunded and used for allowable remodeling and purchase of replacement items/fixtures is allowable for reporting as repairs/maintenance or depreciation, whichever appropriate. - E. Lease payments made for goodwill (see Definitions, Goodwill) are not allowable costs. - Rent/Lease Departmental Equipment/Other Report the lease/rental costs of departmental equipment.
+If the total amount of the deposit is not refunded at the specified time noted in the lease, the amount of deposit not refunded and used for allowable remodeling and purchase of replacement items/fixtures is allowable for reporting as repairs/maintenance or depreciation, whichever appropriate. - E. Lease payments made for goodwill (see Definitions, Goodwill) are not allowable costs. - 2.
+Rent/Lease Departmental Equipment/Other Report the lease/rental costs of departmental equipment.
 Departmental equipment would include items such as telephone systems, pagers, facsimile (FAX) machines, photocopiers, and computers. - A. If the rental/lease is from a related party, do not enter directly here.
 The lease and related costs must be entered either in Step 8.b. if the departmental equipment is non-depreciable (items costing less than \$5,000 or with a useful life of less than one year) or Step 8.e. if the departmental equipment is depreciable (items with a cost of \$5,000 or more and a useful life of more than one year). - 3.
 Interest Mortgage See 1 TAC §355.103(b)(11).
 Reasonable and necessary interest on current indebtedness is an allowable cost. - A. Report the interest expense accrued during the reporting period from the purchase of a facility (i.e., mortgage interest) in this item.
 If the provider is a nonprofit entity and issued bonds for the purchase of the facility, report the bond issuance costs in this item. - B. If a related party funded the loan, do not enter directly here.
 Enter through Step 8.c. - C. Late payment fees and penalties are unallowable costs. - D. Interest on vehicle loans should be reported in Transportation Maintenance, Repairs, Gas, Oil, Interest, Insurance, Taxes, Other below. - E. Departmental equipment loans, loans for the purchase of building improvements, building renovations, and building equipment and other operational notes should be reported in Interest Other below.